Hours of Play

 All moves in 90 minutes plus a 15 second increment per move from move one.

 All games played in this congress will be submitted to the ECF for rating.
 It is a condition of entry that entrants’ rating information will be published on the ECF website.
-Anyone objecting to this must contact the ECF Office in order that their details can be withheld.
+Original August ratings will be used for allocation to sections, but for pairings and rating prizes, we’ll be using orignial October ratings.

 Mobile phones must be switched off in the playing area, and must not be on a player’s person at any time during their game.
 Any player whose mobile phone makes any sound during play, or who is found to be using or consulting any device capable of suggesting chess moves, will be immediately defaulted that game.